sevidmusic/Roady/README.md

 Welcome to the Darling Data Management System, a tool designed to aide in the development of well organized PHP applications.

-The Darling Data Management System requires PHP >= 7.4
+The Darling Data Management System requires [PHP](https://github.com/php/php-src) >= 7.4

-The Darling Data Managment System requires Composer.
+The Darling Data Managment System requires [Composer](https://github.com/composer/composer).

+A [pre-release](https://github.com/sevidmusic/DarlingDataManagementSystem/releases/tag/v0.0.0-alpha) of the Darling Data Management System** is available now.

-The Darling Data Management System is on track to be released on January 31, 2021.
+The Darling Data Managment System version 1.0.0 will be released in the next few days.

 For an overview of what needs to be done please see the [issues](https://github.com/sevidmusic/DarlingDataManagementSystem/issues) for this Repo.